You want to foster a love of learning…

-You rush through school to get to the fun stuff.
+You rush through academics to get to the fun stuff.
 But even fun can be a slog – 20 minutes setting up that fantastic activity that only takes five?
 Ugh!

-You want your children to learn, and you want them to enjoy it.
+You want your kids to learn, and you want them to enjoy it.

-I believe you can teach your children everything they need to know and still hold on to your child’s natural love of learning.
+I believe you can teach your kids everything they need to know and still hold on to your their natural love of learning.

 It’s beautiful to see the magic of learning and inspiration happen in children.
 Thank you for sharing your reflection and resources you use.